unframework/s3-password-agent/README.md

 How to use:

-* configure and deploy this on your own free Heroku instance (or any other host)
+* configure and deploy this Node.js server (e.g. Heroku or any other free host)
 * include script tag and download links on your static site

 How it works: